weenachuangkud/Cat-Tail-Combat/README.md

 # Cat-Tail-Combat
-An advanced FPS Combat System powered by multiple libraries and frameworks.

-Wanted to create an FPS game? **Cat Tail Combat** Already does the hard work for you
+ A high-performance, feature-rich FPS framework with realistic ballistics, advanced recoil systems, and extensive weapon customization Wanted to create an FPS game? **Cat Tail Combat** Already does the hard work for you

 # What Cat Tail Combat offers?